theuerc/Website/gitpod/docs/configure/authentication/github-enterprise.md

 GHE users connect their Gitpod account to their GHE account by starting a workspace.

-To start a workspace, paste the URL of a GHE repository into the New Workspace popup (Cmd+O) in Gitpod, or prefix the repository URL as described in [Getting started](/docs/introduction/getting-started).
+To start a workspace, paste the URL of a GHE repository into the New Workspace popup (<Keybind>CtrlCmd + O</Keybind>) in Gitpod, or prefix the repository URL as described in [Getting started](/docs/introduction/getting-started).

 ![Open in Gitpod form](../../../static/images/integrations/open-in-gitpod.png)